slatedocs/slate/source/includes/stackpath/_images.md

 StackPath Edge Computing makes use of images to deploy virtual machines within a workload.
 The image can be from StackPath default images or a custom one.
 Only non-deprecated images are returned by default.

-Deploy and manage your Images.
+Deploy and manage your images.

 <!-------------------- LIST IMAGES -------------------->